 Refer to Figure 2-5.
-Note that, for each power converter, the master/slave interconnect line and its return line are TB1-4 TB1-5 connected to and respectively.
+Note that, for each power converter, the master/slave interconnect line and its return line are TB1-4 connected to and TB1-5 respectively.
 All units place a pulse on the line, which causes the power converters to flash all the lights at the same time.
 This pulse is the synchronization pulse.
 PCB1 in each power converter generates a sync pulse.
 The first sync pulse to be placed on the line synchronizes the remaining lights.
 The width of the sync pulse controls the mode of operation.

+In the event of a top-most red light failure at night, the power converter places a back-up signal on the line that causes all connected units to flash the white lights at the correct night intensity.
 The sync signal is a pulse and difficult to evaluate with a meter.
 You can detect the sync pulse as an instantaneous movement of the meter indicator.
 A digital meter with a max-min function may capture part of the pulse.
 This is generally a sufficient indication of a pulse being present.
 (A 24V pulse of 16 ms. width might read 12V on a 100 ms. capture time of max-min function.)